Live Updates arrow

 Sewer connection

-If you're building a house extension, a new home or a commercial building, or simply making changes to your existing drainage, you may need a new wastewater connection to our sewer network.
+If you're building a house extension, a new home or a commercial building, or simply making changes to your existing drainage, you may need a new wastewater connection (Section 106).
+Here, we’ll guide you through the process for applying to connect to our sewer network.

 background